Slow Birding: Reconnecting with Nature and Self

 - Participants will learn how to create a practice of observing birds using the sit spot method

-- Participants will practice the birding by impression approach to identifying birds
+- Participants will learn the birding by impression approach to knowing birds

-- Participants will learn how to interpret a variety of bird behaviors
+- Participants will learn how to notice and interpret a variety of bird behaviors

 About the Instructor(s)